MarketRasinova/english-for-designers/08-clarity-first/index.md

 **1. Background/importance of topic:**

 Package design of ZON lemonades.
+In my thesis, I talk about the journey of creating a package design from start to finish.

 **2. Purpose/hypothesis (thesis or statement of problem):**